 Robert Samuels, a U.S. entrepreneur, created the website Same Ol Line Dudes, which offers this particular service to their customers.

 Samuels started down this path when he was sacked from a job and was looking for new and original ways to make money.

 Interestingly the customer changed their mind and decided they’d buy the product online, but they let Samuels keep the money.

 Samuels then sold his slot in the queue to another customer, so he made even more money.
 On top of that he sold milk crates to the people in the queue who were feeling too tired to stand – he had found a great way to earn some extra cash.

-He now, as mentioned, has his own company which has several employees – they charge $25 for the first hour queuing and then $10 for every half an hour after that.
+He now, as mentioned, has his own company which has several employees – they charge $45 for the first two hours queuing and then $10 for every half an hour after that.
 It soon all adds up!

-a uk site that helps you make money standing
+MAKE MONEY standing: a uk site that helps you DO THIS

-A London-based startup called Bidvine.com now offers a queuing service for anyone who needs someone to stand in line for them at the January sales, the ticket queue for the O2, the latest offering at the Apple store and more.
+It’s all thanks to London-based startup Bidvine.com.
+They are a professional queuing service, hooking up people who needs someone to stand in line for them at the January sales, the ticket queue for the O2, the latest offering at the Apple store and much, much more.

 You can register your interest in becoming a professional ‘queuer’ by selecting the right service category here:

 Consumers will be able to visit the link and request quotes from their list of queuers across the country.
 It’s expected bids will be around £15 p/h but, it’s up to you what you want to quote per hour, or per job.